f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 The number of ports required in a dedicated HA Interconnect may vary.
 Ideally you should have a minimum of two ports in a LAG with dedicated tagged VLANs for each tenant HA pair.
 Running configsync and mirroring over this interface is preferred if it has been enabled.
 The two links in a LAG provide redundancy if one link should fail, and you can add more interfaces to the LAG for added resiliency.
 These links should be spread across additional blades for added redundancy.

 Generally, heartbeat traffic is not very bandwidth sensitive, but it can be sensitive to latency especially when mirroring is enabled.
 Mirroring will take up more bandwidth over the HA links, layer4 mirroring is less bandwidth intensive than layer7 mirroring.
-With layer4 mirroring there is one packet per connection, whereas layer7 mirroring is one connection per packet.
+With layer4 mirroring there is one packet mirrored per connection, whereas layer7 mirroring is one mirrored connection per packet.

 You should plan for enough bandwidth in the LAG if mirroring is enabled.
 As mentioned above layer7 mirroring will generate lots of bandwidth as every packet has to be mirrored.